 However, there are many successful property investors with significant portfolios of properties around Australia who still rent their homes and enjoy the financial flexibility this affords them, so the option is yours!

-For the latest tips, visit the blogs section of our Naked Real Estate website.
+For the latest tips, visit the blogs section of our Naked Edge Real Estate website.